Colchicine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, liver problems, anemia, bleeding problems, or muscle pain or weakness.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, bleeding problems, or muscle problems.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.